graphs2go/agrovoc/README.md

 ## Usage

+Start the Dagster daemon:

+    script/dagster-daemon

-Transform the AGROVOC Thesaurus into Cypher and RDF and serialize them as files in `data/output`:
+Launch a Dagster job to transform the AGROVOC Thesaurus into Cypher and RDF and serialize them as files in `data/output`:

     jobs/files

-Due to a limitation in Dagster, the script will not exit when all the files have been generated.
-You will have to terminate it with ^C after you see the message:

-    Shutting down Dagster code server